Kamaleshwaran-Valarmathi/Wanderlust/README.md

 - `/passengers/{passengerId}` - Get details of a specific passenger by their ID, including their name, passenger number, balance (if applicable) and list of each activity they have signed up for, including the destination the at which the activity is taking place and the price the passenger paid for the activity.

-- `/activities/available` - Get a details of all the activities that still have spaces available for signing up as a passenger, including how many spaces are available.
+- `/activities/available` - Get details of all the activities that still have spaces available for signing up as a passenger, including how many spaces are available.

 Please replace `{packageId}` and `{passengerId}` with the desired IDs (i.e., 1 to 7 for testing) while accessing the endpoints.